 - Charles Figley, Ph.D, is the Paul Henry Kurzweg Chair in Disaster Mental Health and director of the Tulane Traumatology Institute.

-- Marc Roy, J.D., LL.M. is a Research Professor at the Tulane School of Law and Adjunct Professor in the School of Public Health and as a former Chief of Staff for FEMA's Louisiana operations following Hurricanes Katrina and Rita brings recovery management and infrastructure development experience to the Academy.
+- Marc Roy, J.D., LL.M. is an Adjunct Professor in the School of Public Health and the DRLA, and as a former Chief of Staff for FEMA's Louisiana operations following Hurricanes Katrina and Rita brings recovery management and infrastructure development experience to the Academy.

 - Erwan Lagadec, D.Phil. is Adjunct Associate Professor for International Development and a Fellow at the Center for Transatlantic Relations at the School of Advanced International Studies, Johns Hopkins University.